blbadger/maskedmixers/README.md

 For a less formal version of this work written as a technical blog post, see [this page](https://blbadger.github.io/smaller-lms.html)

-### Brief paper overview:
+### TL;DR:

- Motivated by the poor input representation in transformers and the much better representation in MLP-mixers adapted for causal language modeling (aka masked mixers), we find that these models are approximately as efficient learners of language generation relative to transformers but are far superior for retrieval.
+**Motivation:** Poor input representation accuracy in transformers, but much better accuracy in MLP-mixers adapted for causal language modeling (aka masked mixers)

+**Finding:** Masked mixers are approximately as efficient learners of language generation relative to transformers but are far superior for retrieval.

 ### General Use